jba17/Retail_DM/README.md

 3.Understanding each individual dataset provided and data manipulation and cleansing as required.
 4. Creation of lkp tables,dimensions and facts in the Postgres Database

+I have added a Jupyter Notebook and a python script to this repo.
+The Jupyter Notebook has a lot of comments while the python script is the exact same but with just the code.